Two-level system hyperpolarization using a quantum Szilard engine

-Even though tremendous progress has been made to improve the coherence of superconducting qubits, they naturally have to cope with various loss and decoherence mechanisms, certainly to the chagrin of quantum computing scientists, but also to the joy of mesoscopic physicists.
-The relentless interactions between superconducting hardware and its environment motivate the development of quantum error correction using sophisticated stabilizer codes on the one hand~\cite{Ofek2016Aug, Vuillot2019Mar, GoogleQ2021Jul, Cai2021Jan}, and deepen our understanding of mesoscopic processes on the other hand~\cite{Grabovskij2012Oct, Barends2013, Riste2013, Pop2014, Gustavsson2016, Grunhaupt2018Sep, Serniak2018Oct, Chu2018Nov, Graaf2020, Wilen2021Jun, Glazman2021}.
-These insights have motivated technologically involved strategies to mitigate decoherence from various sources, ranging from defects in dielectrics to non-thermal excitations~\cite{Siddiqi2021Oct}.
-In some cases it is even possible to manipulate two-level systems (TLSs) in the environment by applying saturation pulses~\cite{Kirsh2017Jun, Andersson2021Jan}, or by performing swap operations with the qubit~\cite{Wang2013Apr, Lisenfeld2019}.
-Moreover, it has been hypothesized that using a sequence of repeated $\pi$-pulses can diffuse superconducting quasiparticles away from a qubit's junctions~\cite{Gustavsson2016}.
+Although tremendous progress has been made to improve the coherence of superconducting qubits, they still have to cope with various loss and decoherence mechanisms, certainly to the chagrin of quantum computing scientists, but also to the joy of mesoscopic physicists.
+The relentless interactions between superconducting hardware and its environment motivate the development of quantum error correction using stabilizer codes on the one hand~\cite{Ofek2016Aug, Vuillot2019Mar, GoogleQ2021Jul, Cai2021Jan}, and deepen our understanding of mesoscopic processes on the other hand~\cite{Grabovskij2012Oct, Barends2013, Riste2013May, Pop2014Apr, Gustavsson2016Dec, Gruenhaupt2018Sep, Serniak2018Oct, Chu2018Nov, Graaf2020, Wilen2021Jun, Glazman2021}.
+In the past, numerous strategies have been conceived to study and mitigate decoherence from various sources, from defects in dielectrics to non-thermal excitations~\cite{Siddiqi2021Oct}.
+A major source can be attributed to the wide class of TLSs in the qubit environment.
+Weakly coupled TLSs may be investigated by saturation pulses~\cite{Kirsh2017Jun, Andersson2021Jan} while strongly coupled TLSs may even be operated coherently via the superconducting qubit~\cite{Wang2013Apr, Lisenfeld2019}.
+Moreover, it has been shown that a sequence of repeated $\pi$-pulses can change the superconducting qubit's environment, which was interpreted as diffusion of superconducting quasiparticles away from the qubit's junctions~\cite{Gustavsson2016Dec}.